alexhunsley/patchouli-core/README.md

 Note that we don't provide an implementation of `copy` for our string patcher.
 Every kind of operation is optional, but providing at least one is recommended :)
 (If the user of the DSL tries to execute a `copy` operation with this string patcher, the call to `reduced()` will throw an a descriptive error.)

-And that's all you need to do.
+And that's all you need to do to get a working custom patcher.

 To pull it all together, the entire `StringPatchType` definition is this: